-Coming directly from a 19 flight, I thought I would not enjoy my Hokkaido trip.
+Coming directly from a 19-hour flight, I thought I would not enjoy my Hokkaido trip.
 I was wrong.
 The 2-day trip in a snow covered city proved to be a worthwhile experience.
 That's saying a lot especially coming from someone who has a love and hate relationship with snow.
 While walking around the city, the sceneries reminded me of the movie I recently watched, A chorus of Angels (Kita no Kanaria Tachi).
 The movie was entirely shot in Hokkaido

 monday morning mist